adaltas/node-nikita-docs/src/md/usages/sync_async.md

 Asynchronous handlers take 2 arguments.
 The function signature is `handler(options, callback)`.

 If any, errors are passed to the callback as its first argument.
-Otherwise, a value of null or undefined indicate a success.
+Otherwise, a value of "null" or "undefined" indicates a success.
 The second value is the status passed as boolean.
 Set it to "true" to indicate a change in state.
 Additional arguments will be transmitted to the callback function.

 ```js
 require('nikita')